-The Master of Architecture is embedded within the Faculty of Humanities, Education and Social Sciences (FHSE), at the University of Luxembourg.
-With a strong emphasis on research, it promises productive connections with surrounding fields of humanities and social sciences, especially geography, economics, development, history and sociology, but also with neighboring programmes of engineering.
-The programme operates complementary to different masters and entities within the University, most notably: the Master in Geography and Spatial Planning, the Master in European Governance, and the Master in Sustainable Development.
+Situated within the Faculty of Humanities, Education and Social Sciences (FHSE) at the University of Luxembourg, and with a strong emphasis on research, the MARCH programme establishes productive connections with surrounding fields of humanities and social sciences, especially geography, economics, history, and sociology, along with related programmes of spatial planning and engineering.
+It is complementary to other Master programmes within the University, such as the Master in Geography and Spatial Planning, the Master in European Governance, and the Master in Sustainable Development.
 As such, the MARCH programme offers a unique transdisciplinary approach, necessary to understand and tackle the complex social, economic, and environmental challenges associated with the production of the contemporary built environment.